 11 Names for Girls That Are Unique, Beautiful, and Very FilipinoWe round up some of the most unique Filipino names for girls to consider for your next baby.by Stephanie Gonzaga .

 We all want to come up with unique and creative names for our baby girls.
 Our grandparents' generation was drawn to Spanish and English names.
 We tried to mix it up by spelling familiar names differently, but they are pronounced the same.
 Others have even turned to their favorite things.
 Rock musician Raimund Marasigan named his child after a popular Japanese gaming console, Atari.

 All these names are lovely, of course.
-But as we commemorate Philippine Independence Day, we thought the beauty of the Filipino language had a lot to offer And we’re not talking about Spanish names, either.
-We’re referring to pre-colonial Filipino words.
-We’ve listed some beautiful, very Filipino names you may want to name your baby girl.
-Tell us, which ones do you love the most?
+But as we commemorate Philippine Independence Day, we thought the beauty of the Filipino language had a lot to offer — pre-colonial Filipino words that work just as beautifully as names for your daughter.
+Filipino names connote purity, divinity, and love.
+Here are some of the most beautiful, very Filipino names for your baby girl.

 Some moms come up with their child’s name from their experiences during pregnancy.
 “We wanted her name to reflect her personality that we saw in her ultrasounds,” shares Michelle Dacumos-Alingarog, mom to 4 ½-year old daughter, Mayumi.
 “Mayumi means demure, tender and honest.
 Her pinky was always up and her other hand was always wrapped around her chin and face.
 We chose Mayumi because we have a very Filipino-sounding last name and we wanted her first name to have a Filipino tone.”

 Just like “hiyas,” “mutya” refers to a beloved amulet, jewel, pearl or talisman.
 Perfect for naming your first daughter.ADVERTISEMENT - CONTINUE READING BELOW